sangyeolbaek/SB/Capstone Project 1/README.md

 7. Use FBProphet API to create forcasting plots for MONTHLY and WEEKLY aggregated plots
 8. Compare results from #6 and #7
 9. Provide recommendations on how to improve future analysis

+## Deliverables
+I will provide the associated code (Jupyter notebooks), papers, and presentation.